DimitriPalmer22/Studio-Docs/Projects/Summer Project/Meeting Notes/07-28 Meeting Notes.md

 ##### Combat Updates
 - New spell type: combo spells.
+	- The spell is actually broken up into multiple parts where the player has to keep pressing the spell button to continue the combo.
+Also, the player slowly moves toward enemies while casting these spells.
 	- We were running into an issue where the spells we had before were generally uninteresting to use / were not really that fun to play with.
 This is for a couple reasons.
 The main reason why combo spells were added was to make player input much more engaging.
 	- A lot of the Primary spells are going to follow this approach, whereas the secondary spells are still going to be the basic single-cast spells we had before.
 - There has also been some "juice" added to the game:
 	- Camera shake whenever the player gets hit by an enemy attack
 	- Hit stop whenever the player hits and enemy or an enemy hits the player
 	- Flinch animation whenever the player or enemies are hit by a spell.
 This animation also interrupts the casting of any spells that are currently being cast.
+	- FOV changes slightly while dodging (this may be way too harsh right now)

 ##### Mana Essence (The currency)
 - Before, whenever the player killed an enemy, the money counter would just go up.
 - Now, currency is a physical object.
 - Whenever the player kills an enemy, they drop mana essence orbs.
 - These orbs eventually fly toward the player after spawning
-- Also, sometimes when you clear a room, mana essence orbs will spawn in the room and fly wo
+- Also, sometimes when you clear a room, mana essence orbs will spawn in the room and fly toward the player.
+- As of right now, the appearance of these orbs is completely placeholder

 #### Feedback from the Team